voschezang/coding-handbook/collaboration/scrum-guide.md

 # Scrum

 This document is compatible with the  [Scrum guide](https://scrumguides.org/scrum-guide.html) (2020).
-At first sight, the original text may seem unnecessarily strict and even dogmatic.
-Although it contains strict rules, it is intended as a guideline and it should be interpreted in the right context.
-Unfortunately, the deeper meaning of the authors cannot easily be written down in [natural language](https://en.wikipedia.org/wiki/Natural_language).
-A typical point of discussion is whether Scrum is applied *correctly*, but it is more useful to focus on how Scrum can be used most effectively.

 The guide does not specify how to apply Scrum in a specific domain.
-If you want to adapt Scrum it is advised to make use of complementary resources.
+If you want to adapt it then it is advised to make use of complementary resources.
 For example by hiring Scrum trainers to establish a two-way conversation.

 [toc]

-## High-Level Overview
+## Overview

+### Context

-Scrum is designed for  small teams that manages a single product in a [complex environment](https://en.wikipedia.org/wiki/Cynefin_framework).
-The main reasons to use it are (1) to  improve quality through reflection and adaption and (2) to reduce risk by delivering value in short increments.
+Scrum is designed to help cross-functional teams manage a single [product](../management/product-management.md) in a [complex environment](https://en.wikipedia.org/wiki/Cynefin_framework).
+In essence, it aims to reduce risk by delivering value in short increments.
+It promotes an empirical mindset to improve quality through reflection and adaption.

+### Core

+First and foremost, Scrum is based around **trust**.
+It prescribes a few values.
+These are considered vital to do Scrum effectively.

+- 5 core [values](#values):  Focus, Respect, Openness, Courage, Commitment (FROCC).
+- 3 pillars: `transparency, inspection, and adaptation`.
+This allows for an empirical approach.

+Second, Scrum provides a light-weight framework that consists of:

+- 3 [roles](#roles) (accountabilities): `Product Owner, Scrum Master, Developers`.
+- The [Sprint](#sprint) and 4 formal Sprint [events](#Sprint%20Events): `Sprint Planning, Sprint Review, Sprint Retrospective, Daily Scrum`.
+- 3 [artifacts](#artifacts), each with a commitment: `Product Backlog (Goal), Sprint Backlog (Goal), Increment (DoD)` .

+In addition, Scrum is about.

+- **A**gility: embrace change in an uncertain environment.
+- **B**uild & deliver incremental value to customers.
+- **C**ross-functional collaboration.
+- **D**iscovery-driven development over requirements-driven development.
+- **E**xperimentation and learning.

-### What
+### Practice

 Scrum is by design generic and under-specified.
 For example, it excludes how to develop product portfolios, how to define a target market, how to program, how to improve UX or how to manage employees.
 Scrums generic approach allows it to be adapted to a specific domain and organization.
-The main caveat is that it does require a major [cultural](https://en.wikipedia.org/wiki/Organizational_culture) shift, namely a *product mindset*.

-Scrum is about:

-- Agility: inspect embrace change and an uncertain environment.
-- Build & deliver incremental value to customers.
-- Cross-functional collaboration.
-- Discovery-driven development over requirements-driven development.
-- Experimentation and learning.

-Scrum includes of:

-- 5 core [values](#values):  `commitment, focus, openness, respect, courage`
-- The [Sprint](#sprint) and 4 formal Sprint [events](#Sprint%20Events): `Sprint Planning, Sprint Review, Sprint Retrospective, Daily Scrum`
-- 3 [roles](#roles): `Product Owner, Scrum Master, Developers`
-- 3 [artifacts](#artifacts), each with a commitment: `Product Backlog (Goal), Sprint Backlog (Goal), Increment (DoD)` .

-These are hard, *immutable* requirements.
+On the other hand, these are hard, *immutable* requirements.
 This makes scrum revolutionary, rather than evolutionary.
 It isn't meant to be applied gradually (e.g. [kanban](../intelligence/learning.md#Kanban)).
 Instead, it requires a radical change in many traditional ways of working.

+This means that  it does require a major [cultural](https://en.wikipedia.org/wiki/Organizational_culture) shift, namely a *product mindset*.
+It requires buy-in from management.

-### How
+### Disclaimer

+At first sight, the original guide may seem unnecessarily strict and even dogmatic.
+Although it contains strict rules, it is intended as a guideline and it should be interpreted in the right context.
+Unfortunately, the deeper meaning of the authors cannot easily be written down in [natural language](https://en.wikipedia.org/wiki/Natural_language).
+A typical point of discussion is whether Scrum is applied *correctly*, but it is more useful to focus on how Scrum can be used most effectively.

+## Values

+Scrum values people over processes.
+It advocates for the following values:

+- **Commitment**.
+Set realistic goals and try to achieve them as a team.
+- **Focus** on the current sprint and work together as a team.
+- **Openness** towards stakeholders and towards each other.
+Transparency is vital for learning.
+- **Respect** each other.
+- **Courage** to work on tough problems rather than blindly following traditional practices.

+Teams should discover themselves how they can apply these values in practice, in their organization.

+## Pillars

 > Inspection is useless if you don't want to change.